j-yarbrough/j-yarbrough.github.io/readme.md

 ` @label: Serves as label for trigger button and h1 for modal.
 Will throw error if not included.

+Optional prop:

+- @heading: Will change heading for dialog, defaults to label if not set.

 ### Ebox

 Serves as an emphasis box to highlight content.